How to Apply

 Complete and submit the undergraduate application by visiting www.applytexas.org.

-- U.S. Transfer - applicant is transferring coursework completed at another university and is seeking a degree with Texas A&M University-Central Texas
+- U.S. Transfer - Applicant transferring coursework completed at another university and is seeking a degree with Texas A&M University-Central Texas

-- Readmit, Undergraduate - applicant has completed coursework with Texas A&M University-Central Texas and is returning after a one or more long semester(s) absence
+- Readmit, Undergraduate - Applicant who has completed coursework with Texas A&M University-Central Texas and is returning after a one or more long semester(s) absence

-- Transient - applicant is not seeking a degree with Texas A&M University-Central Texas and only wishes to attend one semester (transient student statement required)
+- Transient - Applicant not seeking a degree with Texas A&M University-Central Texas and only wishes to attend one semester (transient student statement required).
+Applicant must be in good academic standing at the current institution of enrollment and, if admitted, is not eligible for financial assistance.

 Note: An applicant who is not interested in seeking a degree or that has previously obtained a conferred Bachelor degree with an accredited institution and is either seeking a second degree or wishes to take courses of interest (post baccalaureate statement required) should select the U.S Transfer application on ApplyTexas (considered a Post Baccalaureate student).